Getting Started with Financial Aid

 When will I receive the proceeds of the financial aid?

-If you have completed all required items prior to the term beginning, funds from your loans will be electronically deposited to your bank account by the first day of the fall term and the first day of the spring term.
+If you have completed all required items prior to the term beginning, funds from your loans will be electronically deposited to your bank account by the Monday after the first week of fall term and the Monday after the first week of spring term.
 The tuition and fees are deducted from these funds; the remainder is released to you for your living expenses.

 What if I overestimate and have borrowed too much money on my student loans?